All Episodes

 That doesn't say in the story, I just added it.

-Cause you did that.
+Because you did that.

 They told each other secrets, like which boys they thought were cute, as best friends always do.

-Today, Ms. Shreves of Suburban Philadelphia is the mother of two boys.
+Today, Ms. Shreves of suburban Philadelphia is the mother of two boys.

-Her ten-year-old has a best friend.
+Her 10-year-old has a best friend.

 And I was listening to a bunch of liberal emancipated women in New York talk about them as though they were the latest cool thing.